mwpastore/sinja/README.md

 Registering this extension has a number of application-wide implications, detailed below.
-If you have any non-JSON:API routes, you may want to keep them in a separate Sinatra application and incorporate them as middleware or mount them elsewhere (e.g. with [Rack::URLMap][4]), or host them as a completely separate web service.
+If you have any non-JSON:API routes, you may want to keep them in a separate application and incorporate them as middleware or mount them elsewhere (e.g. with [Rack::URLMap][4]), or host them as a completely separate web service.
 It may not be feasible to have custom routes that don't conform to these settings.

 * Registers [Sinatra::Namespace][21]
 * Disables [Rack::Protection][6] (can be reenabled with `enable :protection` or